Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By Luar77.
 - Collab with NHJ.
 Based on the character V1 from ULTRAKILL.
 - ![reference_image_1](https://media.discordapp.net/attachments/824435035347615777/1381585911585968178/1024px-Concept_v1_ortho_armless.png?ex=68480da5&is=6846bc25&hm=12cf1481ec2e7f40a58a6506c52c1d491f2b6754182aa0a478b7359e284fb3ef&=&format=webp&quality=lossless&width=1126&height=930)

+jetpack 5:
+- By RetroAdvance64.
+- In collaboration with Asren and ElectricTaco.

 jetpack 6:
 - By Sharkcrome.